wavemaker/docs/learn/wavemaker-release-notes.md

 ---
-title: WaveMaker Online Releases
+title: WaveMaker Online Release
 id: ""
-sidebar_label: "Online Releases (WMO)"
+sidebar_label: "Online Release (WMO)"

 ---
-Find what's new in WaveMaker here.
-See latest information about bug fixes, new features, and improvements for WaveMaker.

 :::note
-The release details in this document are specific to WaveMaker Online (WMO) users.
+This document applies to WaveMaker Online (WMO) users.
 If you are an Enterprise user, see [WaveMaker Enterprise Release](/learn/enterprise-release-notes).
 :::

----

-WaveMaker always works on bringing new features and improvements to the product.
-Follow our [team blog](/learn/blog) to see what's happening in WaveMaker.

-If you notice a bug and want to report it to us, please contact [support](mailto:support@wavemaker.com).
-We will mention your fixes in the release notes, and you can also track some of the known issues documented [here](/learn/wavemaker-known-issues).
+See what's new in WaveMaker—including new features, enhancements, and bug fixes in named versions.
+If you experience bugs or issues, please get in touch with [support](mailto:support@wavemaker.com).
+We mention your fixes in release notes, and you can track some critical known issues [here](/learn/wavemaker-known-issues).

+Follow our [team blog](/learn/blog) to learn product updates from the engineers who develop it.

 ## Release History